|Nutrition Facts (per serving)|

 This is an ideal appetizer for entertaining.
 Just about everyone loves the combination of salty bacon with rich and sweet dates and smooth cheese.
 They should be served warm.
 You can assemble them ahead of time, and refrigerate, well covered, until just before serving.
 Another great idea for using this recipe is to add them to a salad.
 Just place two or three of the little bundles on top of a salad of mixed greens that have been dressed with a vinaigrette or honey mustard dressing.

-- Cut a small slit in the side of each date.
+Cut a small slit in the side of each date.
 There may already be a slit since the dates have been pitted.

-- You can also use pre-cooked packaged bacon to make this recipe; that's what we prefer.
+- Using pre-cooked bacon?
+You can also use pre-cooked packaged bacon to make this recipe; that's what we prefer.
 Cut the bacon in half and wrap around the stuffed date.
 Then bake in a preheated 425 F oven for 6 to 9 minutes or until the bacon is sizzling and the cheese melts.